-This lemon basil tart recipe is adapted from the Very Lemon Tart from the New Basics Cookbook (the same authors of the Silver Palate).
+This lemon custard tart recipe is adapted from the Very Lemon Tart from the New Basics Cookbook (the same authors of the Silver Palate).
 It’s an aptly named tart packed to the brim with lemon zest— even the crust bursts with lemon flavor.
 My only change was the infusion of basil into the curd, which amplifies the freshness of the lemon and adds a vibrancy you just can’t get from only lemons.

-The tart is an explosion of lemon and aromatic basil, which is surprisingly subtle the first day— you might not even notice it if you didn’t know it was there.
+The lemon custard tart is an explosion of lemon and aromatic basil, which is surprisingly subtle the first day— you might not even notice it if you didn’t know it was there.
 But the flavors marry and intensify in the fridge after a day or two and it’s an outstanding combination.

-lemon basil tart
+lemon custard tart with basil

-1 1/2 cups all-purpose flour
+- 1 1/2 cups all-purpose flour

-6 tbsp butter, cold and cubed
+- 6 tbsp butter, cold and cubed

-3/4 cup powdered sugar
+- 3/4 cup powdered sugar

-3– 4 tbsp lemon juice, sparkling wine or Champagne
+- 3– 4 tbsp lemon juice

 lemon basil curd

-2/3 cups granulated sugar
+- 2/3 cups granulated sugar

-1/2 cup lemon juice
+- 1/2 cup lemon juice

-zest of 3 lemons (should equal about 1/2 cup of juice)
+- zest of 3 lemons

-1 1/2 cups basil, sliced
+- 1 1/2 cups basil, sliced

-Gather the dough into a ball, flatten it slightly, cover with plastic wrap, and refrigerate for 30 minutes.
+- Gather the dough into a ball, flatten it slightly, cover with plastic wrap, and refrigerate for 30 minutes.

-Preheat oven to 425 F.
+- Preheat oven to 425 F.

-Roll the chilled dough out on a lightly floured surface to form an 11" circle (or 4 circles 2" larger than your mini tart pans).
-Transfer to 9" tart pan with removable bottom, pressing it into the bottom and sides.
-Trim the dough, leaving a 1" overhang.
+- Roll the chilled dough out on a lightly floured surface to form an 11″ circle (or 4 circles 2″ larger than your mini tart pans).
+Transfer to 9″ tart pan with removable bottom, pressing it into the bottom and sides.
+Trim the dough, leaving a 1″ overhang.
 Fold the overhang back toward the inside and crimp the edge decoratively.

-Prick the bottom of the pastry with a fork and line it with aluminum foil, shiny side down.
+- Prick the bottom of the pastry with a fork and line it with aluminum foil, shiny side down.
 Fill the foil with weights (dried beans work great).
 Bake for 12 minutes.
 Then remove the foil and weights, return it to the oven, and bake until it is light golden brown, about 8 minutes.
 Remove the pan from the oven and let the crust cool completely.

 lemon basil curd

-Combine yolks, sugar, lemon juice and zest in a heavy bottomed saucepan over medium low heat and whisk to combine.
+- Combine yolks, sugar, lemon juice and zest in a heavy bottomed saucepan over medium low heat and whisk to combine.
 Once fully mixed, add basil and stir constantly with a wooden spoon until thick, 5- 10 minutes.
 Don’t let mixture boil.

-Remove from heat and strain mixture through a fine mesh strainer.
+- Remove from heat and strain mixture through a fine mesh strainer.
 Let cool.

-When you’re ready to assemble the tart, preheat oven to 325 F.
+- When you’re ready to assemble the tart, preheat oven to 325 F.

-Pour the filling into the tart shell(s) and place on a baking sheet (to catch any drips).
+- Pour the filling into the tart shell(s) and place on a baking sheet (to catch any drips).
 Bake tart until the filling is set, about 50 minutes.
 If the crust begins to brown too quickly, cover with aluminum foil.

-Let the tart cool completely before removing it from the sides of the pan.
+- Let the tart cool completely before removing it from the sides of the pan.
 Serve at room temperature, or chilled.